flyinglightspeck/StandbyFLSs/README.md

 # Limitations
    * In general, a reliability group may consist of C standby FLSs.
 The current implmentation supports C=1 only.

+# Clone
+``git clone https://github.com/flslab/FailureHandling.git``

 # Standby FLSs for FLS Illumination

-## Python Version
+# Running using Venv
-This software was developed based on Python 3.9.0
+This software was implemented and tested using Python 3.9.0.

-## Clone
-``git clone https://github.com/flslab/FailureHandling.git``

-## Running using Venv
+We recommend using PyCharm, enabling the software to run across mutliple operating systems, e.g., Windows, MacOS, etc.

-You can use the `setup_venv.sh` script to create and activate a virtual environment or alternatively follow these steps to set it up manually.
+Use the `bash setup_venv.sh` to create and activate a virtual environment or alternatively follow these steps to set it up manually.
 First create a virtual environment using venv.
 You can use any name instead of env.

 ```
 cd StandbyFLSs